 Ever wondered what are the places in Ireland where Irish is the main language?
 These regions make up for the Gaeltacht, the historically marked place of the Irish language.
 Will you understand people from the Gaeltacht?
-Are people from these … Continue reading
+Are people from these regions only speaking Irish Gaelic and are kids learning English or Irish in schools?
+These …

 If you’re not sharing “Dia dhuit” on Twitter and Facebook every morning, why not?
 What’s holding you back?
 You can have a bit of fun and be creative.

 Up until now, our fundamental aim at Bitesize Irish Gaelic was to help you make a real connection with your Irish heritage, by learning to speak Irish Gaelic.
-After thinking about what we can do for you, it’s become apparent … Continue reading
+After thinking about what we can do for you, it’s become apparent that our more specific aim is to change your life, that is to make the …

 We hear from a lot of you that pronunciation of Irish Gaelic is hard.
 It’s a stumbling block for a lot of Irish language learners.
 So don’t worry if you find it challenging, you’re not alone.